Man on phone as a satisfied customer

 Customers are the driving force behind any business, so keeping them satisfied is job number one.
 Here’s how to make sure you’re meeting their expectations.

 But measuring CSAT — let alone improving it — isn’t quite as simple as it sounds.
-Let’s take a few minutes to review what this metric really means, how to capture it, and (perhaps most importantly) how to improve it.
+Let’s take a few minutes to review what this metric really means, how to capture it, and (perhaps most importantly) how to improve it and your customer service incident management.

 What is a customer satisfaction score?